vegaprotocol/documentation/docs/releases/overview.md

 ### Bug fixes

-- On the 27th March 2024 the netword was halted due to a consensus failure.
+- On the 27th March 2024 the mainnet network was halted due to a consensus failure.
 Full details of this issue can be seen in the [incident blog](https://blog.vega.xyz/incident-report-network-outage-dd83e48072c8).
-The team found this to be related to ordering of price monitoring data in the snapshot files and was resolved in [this patch](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).
+The team found this to be related to ordering of price monitoring data in the snapshot files, which was resolved in [this patch](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).

 ## Pre-release version v0.75.4  | 2024-03-26